Dealing with rent arrears

 If your landlord won’t agree to a repayment plan

-If your landlord won’t accept smaller payments, save the money and make a note of how much you suggested paying.
-This could help you if your landlord decides to take action, by showing that you're trying to repay what you can.
+If your landlord won’t accept smaller payments, it’s a good idea to pay as much as you can afford.
+This could help you if your landlord decides to take action or you ask for housing help from the council.
+It helps you prove you're trying to repay what you can.

 Check if you can get benefits

 You might be able to claim benefits to top up your income.

 You can check what benefits you can get.